tytydraco/yessleep/out/A_month_after_I_died_my_wife_resurrected_me.md

 I left the bookstore, returned to my freezing car, and started to flip through the pages of the nightmarish history book.
 I won’t write an entire novel here, but I’ll explain Veilbreaking to you.
 I’ll explain what my wife did.

 The book claims, firstly, that every human has a soul.
 I didn’t used to be spiritual.
-I didn’t even find any kind of afterlife.
-After I witnessed my wife’s ghoulish transformation, however, I find myself unable to deny that.
+After I witnessed my wife’s ghoulish transformation, however, I found myself unable to deny the existence of something greater than me.
 All souls exist on the other side of a thin veil, according to the book.
+I believe it.

 Veilbreaking is the process of recovering said souls and returning them to the physical world.
 That comes with a price.
-And there is the process whereby the deceased individual’s body must be restored to perfection.
+Additionally, there is a process whereby the deceased individual’s body must be restored to perfection.
 That also comes with a price.

 The being that extracts the price is called Det.
 Many different people have depicted him in many ways.
 There was one drawing of the entity.
 It had a bony, contorted, vaguely-human figure (much like that of its victims), and it also had horrible black eyes.
 Emily’s eyes.
 There were also bodies at its feet.
 Shrivelled people were lying in a mangled mess and clinging to their last moments of life, much like the man I saw several nights ago.